-CityU has exchange links with more than 200 partners worldwide.
-We operate exchange programmes in cooperation with universities in Europe, North and South America, Australia and the Asia-Pacific region.
-Last year, we welcomed more than 600 overseas students to CityU for exchange study.
+CityU has exchange links with more than 330 partners worldwide, with universities in Europe, North and South America, Australia and the Asia-Pacific region.
+Last year, we welcomed more than 800 overseas students to CityU for exchange study.

 CityU provides a campus environment and range of programmes designed to enhance students' physical and mental health.
 Visit the Student Development Services website to find out more.